 Faulkner could have written a short story about this heat – the heat and the spiders and the beer going down like a gulf sunset at 78 degrees past midnight – the t-shirt plastered to my back and the mosquito bites rimming my ankles.

 What Faulkner would have done with my character is something to ponder.
-Maybe I’m more of a Tennessee Williams kind of girl.
+Maybe I’m more of a Tennessee Williams kind of chick.

 Either way, I’m a careworn woman living alone in an old ramshackle house where the heat intensifies my age, coloring it with angry reds and slashes of orange.
 The arrival of midnight mutes those colors, moonlight softening to pink and tangerine, taking out the hard edges.
 I might be beautiful in this light.